whomikeshin/HypeTrack/README.md

 #HypeTrack

 HypeTrack is a web application that aggregates new music trending on blogs.
 It allows users to discover songs that appeal to their specific tastes.
-It was inspired by HypeMachine and was built using Ruby on Rails and React.js.
+The site was inspired by HypeMachine and was built using Ruby on Rails and React.js.

 Explore and listen to new tracks.
 Get Hype! [hypetrack.xyz](http://www.hypetrack.xyz/)

 ###Profile View:
+* Log in to access profile, add songs to favorites, and follow blogs access new posts in your feed!
 ![profile]

 ###Technical Details:
+##User Authentication
+User authentication is handled in the backend using BCrypt to encrypt passwords.
+Password hash values are saved to the database and rehashed to check the user's login password.

 ###Features:
-* Sign up/in with email
+* Sign up & log in with email
 * Explore latest and most popular tracks
 * Favorite tracks
 * Follow blogs, artist, users